 Seeing the other customer disappear through a door (the lavatory?), and that the pig is suspiciously minding his briefcase and hat, Courage bravely decides to go through the same door and investigate.
 Of course he alerts Eustace first, but Eustace is busy enjoying his Very Cheap Burger.

-The battle sequence involves Courage falling down the stairs into the basement, ominous shadows on the walls, and a chase scene in which Jon Bon chases after Courage in a way that seems he wants to eat him.
+The big struggle sequence involves Courage falling down the stairs into the basement, ominous shadows on the walls, and a chase scene in which Jon Bon chases after Courage in a way that seems he wants to eat him.

 The best line is saved for the wife, who declares that Courage is so sweet she could just eat him up.
 She then chases him.
 Being quite large and unwieldy, Courage manages to get away and runs (wee wee wee) all the way home.

 The psychological phenomenon wherein you want to squeeze or eat really cute things is called ‘cute aggression’.
 No one is sure why this is, but it might be simply that high levels of positive emotion may need a physical outworking, similar to crying when something really good happens to us.